Our Members

 Primary health, wellbeing and community-based services are planned and then purchased through the four regional divisions of Te Whatu Ora.
 Each region works with their district offices, located closer to local communities, to develop and implement plans based on local needs to improve the health and wellbeing of communities.

 Te Whatu Ora is also responsible for improving services and outcomes across the health system.
-We do this in partnership with Te Aka Whai Ora - Māori Health Authority.

 Mercy Hospital Dunedin Ltd is a not for profit, tertiary level surgical hospital.
 Our team provides exceptional care to Otago and Southland patients across the breadth of surgical specialties.